magmide/magmide/posts/design-of-rok.md

 The design decisions of the project were made intentionally to support those values.
 All the bullets below are given their own section discussing the details.

 - **Correctness**
-  - Rok is dependently typed in a strong type theory, giving it the logical power necessary to verify any property a user can prove in the calculus of constructions.
+  - Magma is dependently typed in a strong type theory, giving it the logical power necessary to verify any property a user can prove in the calculus of constructions.
 Quote [Adam Chlipala "Why Coq?"](http://adam.chlipala.net/cpdt/html/Cpdt.Intro.html)
-  - Rok is self-hosting but bootstrapped from Coq, meaning it is able to verify itself and was originally verified in a well-tested and [even verified tool](TODO coqcoqcorrect).
+  - Magma is self-hosting but bootstrapped from Coq, meaning it is able to verify itself and was originally verified in a well-tested and [even verified tool](TODO coqcoqcorrect).
 - **Clarity**
-  - Rok syntax rules only allow custom notation through the macro system, which ensures it is always scoped beneath a tracable and searchable name, making it much easier for new users to find explanations or definitions of custom notation.
+  - Magma syntax rules only allow custom notation through the macro system, which ensures it is always scoped beneath a tracable and searchable name, making it much easier for new users to find explanations or definitions of custom notation.
-  - Rok syntax is whitespace sensitive and designed to make program structure and code formatting directly correspond.
+  - Magma syntax is whitespace sensitive and designed to make program structure and code formatting directly correspond.
-  - Rok syntax intentionally compresses different ways of expressing the same thing into the most general syntax choices, and requires the use of syntax sugars when they are available.
+  - Magma syntax intentionally compresses different ways of expressing the same thing into the most general syntax choices, and requires the use of syntax sugars when they are available.
-  - Rok's import mechanisms usefully expose different kinds of definitions differently, allowing users to not ever need problematic implicit imports.
+  - Magma's import mechanisms usefully expose different kinds of definitions differently, allowing users to not ever need problematic implicit imports.
-  - Rok enables readable markdown documentation comments for definitions.
+  - Magma enables readable markdown documentation comments for definitions.
-  - Rok's builtin formatter warns about inconsistent naming and capitalization.
+  - Magma's builtin formatter warns about inconsistent naming and capitalization.
-  - Rok's core educational materials set a convention of approachability, tracability (calling out prerequisites), and clarity.
+  - Magma's core educational materials set a convention of approachability, tracability (calling out prerequisites), and clarity.
 - **Practicality**
-  - Rok is arbitrariliy metaprogrammable, allowing all the flexibility and power that entails, including creating "zero-cost languages" that enable fine-grained verification at higher levels of abstraction.
+  - Magma is arbitrariliy metaprogrammable, allowing all the flexibility and power that entails, including creating "zero-cost languages" that enable fine-grained verification at higher levels of abstraction.
 It also means the compiler doesn't require any kind of extension or plugin API, the metaprogramming facilities subsume such things especially when combined with a query-based compiler.
-  - Rok compute theory is generic over the environment, allowing programs in any environment to be verified.
+  - Magma compute theory is generic over the environment, allowing programs in any environment to be verified.
 It includes a core "abstract assembly language" akin to llvm that allows general-purpose programs to be compiled to many architectures.
-  - Rok trackable effects (based on Iron trackable resources) allow programs to be gradually verified, allowing users to understand and accept tradeoffs as they work on a codebase.
+  - Magma trackable effects (based on Iron trackable resources) allow programs to be gradually verified, allowing users to understand and accept tradeoffs as they work on a codebase.
-  - Rok trackable effects are generic over the environment, allowing environments to introduce new trackable effects.
+  - Magma trackable effects are generic over the environment, allowing environments to introduce new trackable effects.
-  - Rok is designed with usability in mind, and has an easy to use `cargo`-like cli and package manager.
+  - Magma is designed with usability in mind, and has an easy to use `cargo`-like cli and package manager.
-  - Rok is a "one-stop-shop" for engineers creating correct and performant software, since it can both verify and compile code.
+  - Magma is a "one-stop-shop" for engineers creating correct and performant software, since it can both verify and compile code.
-  - Rok uses a query-based compiler, so its internals can be more easily exposed to allow more ergonomic and powerful macros.
+  - Magma uses a query-based compiler, so its internals can be more easily exposed to allow more ergonomic and powerful macros.
 - **Performance**
-  - Rok compute theory goes all the way down to the metal, allowing arbitrarily fine-grained guarantees and optimizations.
+  - Magma compute theory goes all the way down to the metal, allowing arbitrarily fine-grained guarantees and optimizations.
-  - Rok is itself built in compute Rok, meaning the same performance benefits it promises to users it also gives during type-checking and compilation.
+  - Magma is itself built in compute Magma, meaning the same performance benefits it promises to users it also gives during type-checking and compilation.
-  - Rok metaprograms are defined in Rok, meaning they perform well and can even be verified.
+  - Magma metaprograms are defined in Magma, meaning they perform well and can even be verified.
-  - Rok uses a query-based compiler, so it efficiently avoids recomputing unchanged forms of a program.
+  - Magma uses a query-based compiler, so it efficiently avoids recomputing unchanged forms of a program.

 My hypothesis for what determines language enthusiasm is: `possible_correctness * possible_performance * average_productive_usability`

 # Design

-Rok has three type universes:
+Magma has three type universes:

 - `Prop`, representing propositions (equivalent to coq `Prop`).
 - `Ideal`, representing pure logical types arranged in an infinite hierarchy of universes (equivalent to coq `Set`/`Type`).